J. D. Hayworth

 John David Hayworth Jr. (born July 12, 1958) is an American television host and former politician.
 He served as a Republican member of the United States House of Representatives from 1995 to 2007 from Arizona's 5th Congressional District.
-He currently hosts Newsmax Prime, a television news/talk prime time show that airs weekdays at 8:00 p.m.
+He later hosted Newsmax Prime, a television news/talk prime time show that aired weekdays at 8:00 p.m.
 Eastern Time and 5:00 p.m.
 Pacific Time on Newsmax TV.
 Previously, he hosted a conservative talk radio program on KFYI in Phoenix until January 2010, when he resigned due to his run for the U.S. Senate.

 A graduate of North Carolina State University, Hayworth anchored sports reports for three television stations during the 1980s and early 1990s.
 In 1994, Hayworth was elected to represent Arizona's 6th congressional district, which was redistricted into the 5th District starting in the 2002 House elections.
 He was defeated in 2006 by Democratic candidate Harry Mitchell.

 In 2010, he unsuccessfully ran for the U.S. Senate, losing to incumbent Senator John McCain in the Republican primary.

 Early life, education, and broadcasting career

 Hayworth was born in High Point, North Carolina.
 His grandfather, Ray Hayworth, was a Major League Baseball catcher from 1926 to 1945.
 Hayworth received a bachelor's degree in speech communications and political science from North Carolina State University in Raleigh in 1980, where he was student body president during his senior year.

-He was a sportscaster for WFBC-TV (now WYFF-TV), the NBC station in Greenville, South Carolina, from 1981 to 1986, and WLWT-TV in Cincinnati, Ohio from 1986 to 1987.
+He was a sportscaster for WPTF-TV in Raleigh/Durham, NC, WFBC-TV (now WYFF-TV), the NBC station in Greenville, South Carolina, from 1981 to 1986, and WLWT-TV in Cincinnati, Ohio from 1986 to 1987.
 From 1987 to 1994, he was the sports anchor on the news reports of KTSP-TV (later KSAZ-TV), which was then the CBS affiliate in Phoenix.

 Hayworth married in 1989.
 He and his wife Mary have three children.